-According to the Jane Goodall Institute, chimpanzees eat figs (around 50% of the diet) and fruits (mangoes, bananas, etc.), which make up the bulk.
-Also, nuts and seeds.
-Additional foods are flowers, bark, and leaves when fruits are scarce.
-They eat over one-hundert types of plant species!
+According to the Jane Goodall Institute, chimpanzees eat figs (around 50% of the diet) and fruits, which comprise the bulk of the diet.
+Tender leaves from tropical trees are an important part of the diet, too.
+Additionally, they eat other plant foods like flowers, nuts and seeds, tubers, and even bark.
+They eat over one hundred types of plant species!
 Insects make up a few percent of the diet.
 Animal products (including eggs, insects, and meat) account for around 6% of the chimpanzee diet.
-Thus meat makes up a small fraction of around 1-2%.
+Therefore, meat is a small fraction of around 1-2%.
 Goodall calculated 4,2% insects and 1,4 % meat in the diet of Gombe chimpanzees.

-It is noteworthy that wild fruits (found in tropical climates) consumed by primates have another carbohydrate profiles (higher in fructose and lower in sucrose) and are higher in micronutrients, proteins and fiber than cultivated fruits (K. Milton; 1999).
+It is noteworthy that wild fruits (found in tropical climates) consumed by primates have other carbohydrate profiles (higher in fructose and lower in sucrose) and are higher in micronutrients, proteins, and fiber than cultivated fruits (K. Milton, 1999).

 All chimpanzee diets are fruit-based, but highly variable

 We have to take into account that the diets of chimps are highly variable, depending on ecological conditions and food abundance.
-Some of the foods integrated in the chimps’ diet are fallback foods, not preferential foods:
+Some of the foods of the chimps’ diet are fallback foods, not preferential foods:

 “Highly frugivorous primates like chimpanzees (Pan trogolodytes) must contend with temporal variation in food abundance and quality by tracking fruit crops and relying more on alternative foods, some of them fallbacks, when fruit is scarce… Leaves also contributed much of the diet and served as fallbacks when nonfig fruits were scarce.”Watts et al., 2012